Words from a grognard

 Assign fighters smaller HD.
 Fighter PCs were the most egregious offenders of hit point bloat, with those shiny D10s they roll (and then barbarians arrived with D12s).
 Limit HD to nothing above a D8 and more points get shaved off possible totals.

 Use shrinking hit dice.
 Use the regular hit die size for 1st level, then use smaller dice for the levels after.
 Drop everybody to D4s from 2nd level onward.
-Or drop HS size by step every level until down to a D4: D10 –> D8 –> D6 –> D4, for fighters; clerics D8 –> D6 –> D4; and so on.
+Or drop HD size by step every level until down to a D4: D10 –> D8 –> D6 –> D4, for fighters; clerics D8 –> D6 –> D4; and so on.

 Roll hit points differently.
 One way is to roll 2 dice and average them to get the hp increase for a level.
 Some folks hate the thought of having to do addition and division to do this, so not workable at some tables.